cultuurnet/uit-documentatie/content/json-ld/latest/organizers/organizer-contact-point.md

 ## Response

-If successful, this method returns a `200` response code and a commandId in the response body.
+If successful, this method returns a `200` response code.

 ## Example